 I chose three Cockerel/Rooster feathers from my collection, which are very colourful.
 I thought they would be easier to paint than my Owl feathers to start off with as they are not so pale in colour.

-To begin with I drew up the red feather on my watercolour paper.
+To begin with, I drew up the red feather on my watercolour paper.
 Making sure I drew it on very lightly so that it would be easy to erase on the paler areas.
 The colours of this feather really appealed to me.
 I decided to slant my drawing to the right rather than have it positioned straight up as this seemed a more interesting composition.

-Next I made my swatches mixing up my colours and painting them onto a piece of watercolour paper to keep as a reference should I need to mix more of the same colour.
+Next, I made my swatches mixing up my colours and painting them onto a piece of watercolour paper to keep as a reference should I need to mix more of the same colour.
 I also note down the colours I used to mix each shade.
-For the brightest red I used Sennelier Rose Madder Lake, Winsor Red and a little Quinacridone Gold.
+For the brightest red, I used Sennelier Rose Madder Lake, Winsor Red and a little Quinacridone Gold.
 This makes a really bright red and the S.Rose Madder Lake just knocks it back a little without losing the vibrance.
-I then mixed up a selection of warm orangey/tan tones for the middle section and a darker red for the shadow areas by adding Perylene Maroon to my original bright red mix.
+I then mixed up a selection of warm orange/tan tones for the middle section and a darker red for the shadow areas by adding Perylene Maroon to my original bright red mix.
 I then mixed some beigey browns and greys for the bottom section of the feather.
 Now I was ready to start painting!

 See my swatch sheet below for my colour mixes.